DanyloPiatyhorets/DanyloPiatyhorets/README.md

 - 🔭 I’m currently working on [City Computer Science Society](https://www.css-city.com/) as the President

-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning C++ and Data Structures

-- 👨‍💻 I'm currently improving my skills in Java and React
+- 👨‍💻 I'm currently improving my skills in Java and React framework

 - 🌐 I love travelling and exploring new ideas